We strengthened our foundation and made significant progress toward driving future breakthroughs for patients around the world.

 www.x.com/Pfizer

-The information contained on our website, our Facebook, Instagram, YouTube, and LinkedIn pages, or our X accounts, or any third-party website, is not incorporated by reference into this 2024 Annual Review.
+The information contained on our website, our Facebook, Instagram, YouTube and LinkedIn pages or our X accounts, or any third-party website, is not incorporated by reference into this 2025 Annual Review.

-The 2024 Annual Review may contain references or links to other websites maintained by third parties over whom Pfizer has no control.
+The 2025 Annual Review may contain references or links to other websites maintained by third parties over whom Pfizer has no control.
 Such links are provided merely as a convenience.
-Pfizer makes no warranties or representations of any kind as to the accuracy, currency, or completeness of any information contained in such third-party websites, and a link to this 2024 Annual Review from another website does not imply a relationship between Pfizer and any third party.
+Pfizer makes no warranties or representations of any kind as to the accuracy, currency or completeness of any information contained in such third-party websites.
+Inclusion of any third-party link in this 2025 Annual Review does not imply an endorsement or recommendation by Pfizer and a link to this 2025 Annual Review from another website does not imply a relationship between Pfizer and any third party.
 Your use of any such third-party site or platform is at your own risk and will be governed by such third party’s terms and policies (including its privacy policy).